ataex/BillOfMaterials/README.md

 # Bill Of materials restful API
 Hello Sila Data Systems Team!
 Thank you for taking the time to look over my solution to your coding challenge.
-Below you will find all the information necessary to start, interact, and understand my solution.
+Below you will find all the information necessary to start, interact with, and understand my solution.

 ## Starting and Instantiating the Service
 1. Clone the repo down on to a local machine ($ git clone https://github.com/jimMartin4321/BillOfMaterials.git)